Cosmic Philosophy Understanding the Cosmos With Philosophy

 The foundation of the study's extraordinary claim relies on a violation of mathematics.

-In standard quantum formalism, 🕒 time is strictly a parameter.
+In standard quantum formalism, 🕒 time is a parameter.
 It is the external coordinate against which a system evolves.
-It is not, and has never been, a quantum observable.
-There is no self-adjoint time operator with eigenstates.

 To claim that an electron is in a superposition of times is to treat time as a physical observable with specific eigenstates (an earlier state and a later state).
 The authors bypass the foundational mathematical definitions of their own field to reify a coordinate parameter into a physical paradox.
 This is treated not as a formal error, but as settled science by a top-tier journal.